StatCan/aaw/docs/en/index.md

 ## Data Science Experimentation

-Process data using R, Python, or Julia with Kubeflow, a machine learning platform that provides a simple, unified, and scalable infrastructure for machine learning workloads.
+_Process data using R, Python, or Julia with Kubeflow, a machine learning platform that provides a simple, unified, and scalable infrastructure for machine learning workloads._

 With Kubeflow, you can process data in a scalable and efficient way using the programming language of your choice.
 Once you have Kubeflow set up, use Jupyter Notebooks to create and share documents that contain live code, equations, or visualizations.

 You can also run Ubuntu as a virtual desktop with Kubeflow, giving you access to a powerful development environment that can be customized to your needs.
 With R Shiny, a web application framework for R, you can easily create and publish static and interactive dashboards to communicate your analysis results to stakeholders.

-For data exploration and data pipelines, Kubeflow provides a range of tools and frameworks, including Apache Beam and TensorFlow Extended (TFX).
-Apache Beam is an open-source, unified model for defining both batch and streaming data-parallel processing pipelines.
-TFX is a production-scale machine learning platform that helps you build and deploy your ML models.

 Kubeflow also provides integration with external platforms as a service, such as Google Cloud Platform (GCP) and Amazon Web Services (AWS), allowing you to easily move data and workloads between different cloud services.
 Additionally, with Kubeflow's collaboration features, you can work on your projects with your team in real-time, sharing your analysis, code, and results seamlessly.